geor0014/nest_cqrs_postgresql_prisma_graphql_starter/README.md

 npx prisma migrate dev
 ```

+### Adminer Access

+You can access Adminer at `http://localhost:8080` to manage your PostgreSQL database.
+Use the PostgreSQL credentials defined in your `.env` file.

 ### Testing

 This template includes unit and integration tests powered by Jest.
 Run the tests with: